techdev0/my-journey/books/learning-graphql.md

 1. Overfetching

 GraphQL Benefits
-1. We get the data in the shape that we need it, not more, nothing less.
+1. We get the data in the shape that we need it, nothing more, nothing less.